gbaranski/wheretopark/README.md

 A lot of cities in the world expose their existing parking lot systems to the public, parking meters, sensors, and gates with counters - in wheretopark.app we fetch these data sources, transform, and make available to Where To Park users.

-Cities that we currently support are:
+Cities that have their APIs connected to wheretopark.app:
 - Gdańsk, Poland.
 - Gdynia, Poland.
 - Sopot, Poland.